 - Save your changes.

-- In Admin Center, click the Objects and rules icon () in the sidebar, then select Custom objects > Objects.
+- In Admin Center, click Objects and rules in the sidebar, then select Custom objects > Legacy objects.

 - Enable data coming from the Custom Objects API, click Get started.